andreasweishaupt/AdlerDevelopmentEnvironment/moodle/README.md

 This section will describe how to setup and reset the development environment.

 1. Enter WSL.
 This guide will use shell commands and therefore does not work with the Windows console.
-2. ⚠️ The guide and script assumes you are using the user "markus".
-As this is likely not the case for you, replace "markus" with your WSL username on all occurrences, in the following steps **and in the scripts**.
-3. Clone this repository to a place of your choice (eg `/home/markus/AdlerDevelopmentEnvironment`).
+2. Clone this repository to a place of your choice (eg `/home/<wsl username>/AdlerDevelopmentEnvironment`).
-4. continue with the following sections
+3. continue with the following sections

 **Note**: I am not sure whether the scripts will work when cloning on a Windows system (and yes i know this environment is only for windows).
 Should you have trouble executing the script (something with ^M), delete the repository,